 In this guide, we want to teach you How To Install and Use Iptables on Ubuntu 22.04.

-Netfilter is the firewall framework on Linux, and iptables is the utility that is used to manage and control Netfilter.
-You can use iptables to filter both incoming and outgoing packets as well as route network packets.
+Also, you can use iptables to control both incoming and outgoing packets as well as controlling the network packets.

 To install iptables on Ubuntu 22.04, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our article the Initial Server Setup with Ubuntu 22.04.